Directive on Payments

 ex gratia payment (paiement à titre gracieux)

 A benevolent payment made by the Crown used only when there is no other statutory, regulatory or policy vehicle to make such a payment.
-The payment is made in the public interest for loss or expenditure incurred where the Crown has no obligation of any kind or has no legal liability, or where the claimant has no right of payment or is not entitled to relief in any form.
+The payment is made in the public interest for loss or expenditure incurred where the Crown has no obligation of any kind, no legal liability, and where the claimant has no right of payment and is not entitled to relief in any form.

 government travel (voyage du gouvernement)